Epidemic threshold and localization of the SIS model on directed complex networks: Final remarks

 We have also examined the emergence of disease localization right above the epidemic threshold \cite{Goltsev2012}.
 Focusing on the regime where the phase transition is governed by the leading eigenpair of the contact network, we have shown that the inverse participation ratio (IPR) of the fixed-point infection probabilities diverges near the threshold for sufficiently large $\sigma$, suggesting that the disease becomes localized on a vanishing fraction of nodes.
 These findings are consistent with analytic predictions based on the IPR of the leading eigenvector \cite{Metz2021}.
 We have also computed the full probability density of infection probabilities near the critical line and found that it exhibits a large fraction of near-zero values, with strong fluctuations spanning several orders of magnitude.

+We have compared our theoretical results for $N \rightarrow \infty$ with stochastic simulations performed using the Gillespie algorithm \cite{KissBook,Cota2017}.
+The epidemic threshold computed from the solutions of Eq. (\ref{hhjj2}) consistently lies below the value obtained from simulations.
+This quantitative discrepancy is not unexpected, since Eq. (\ref{hhjj2}) is derived from the quenched mean-field (QMF) approximation, which neglects pairwise dynamical correlations \cite{Mata2013}.
+Nevertheless, the simulation results suggest that the exact epidemic threshold is independent of the degree distribution, in agreement with our theoretical predictions.
+Overall, this comparison with stochastic simulations indicates that the QMF approximation captures the main qualitative features of the phase diagram.

-We remark that our results are strictly valid in the limit $N \rightarrow \infty$, as they are primarily based on the numerical solutions of Eq. (\ref{hhjj2}).
-Consequently, our approach does not address how the infection probabilities or the number of potentially infected nodes scale with the system size, which could in principle clarify, for instance, why the dimensionless second moment remains finite as the IPR diverges.
-A detailed analysis of this issue, and its relation to the finite-size scaling of the infection probabilities, is an interesting direction for future work.
+We remark that our results are strictly valid in the limit $N \rightarrow \infty$, as they rely on the numerical solutions of Eq. (\ref{hhjj2}).
+Consequently, our approach does not address how the infection probabilities or the number of potentially infected nodes in the QMF theory scale with the system size, which could in principle clarify, for instance, why the dimensionless second moment remains finite while the IPR diverges.
+A detailed analysis of this issue and its relation with the epidemic survival time are interesting directions for future work.
+Furthermore, it would be interesting to unveil the mechanism sustaining the endemic state in directed graphs and compute the finite-size epidemic threshold by developing, for instance, a directed version of the scaling theory in \cite{Castellano2020}.

+The SIS model on synthetic networks provides a theoretical framework to qualitatively investigate the effect of the heterogeneous structure of contact networks on epidemic spreading.
+However, we emphasize that, from a practical standpoint, this setting is highly idealized and insufficient for making quantitative predictions about real-world spreading phenomena.
 From a methodological perspective, we have introduced a general analytic framework to obtain an equation for the distribution of fixed-point states in the limit $N \rightarrow \infty$.
 The method is not restricted to the SIS model and can be extended to study the non-equilibrium fixed-points of other dynamical systems on directed networks, including the Kuramoto model \cite{Acebron2005} and firing-rate models of neural networks \cite{Sompolinsky1988}.
 Moreover, since the approach is based on the cavity method, it can also incorporate other important network features, such as short loops and degree-degree correlations, opening promising avenues of future research.